FIRE Guide to Freelancer Protection

 • documentation and intelligence contributed privately and confidentially by freelance reporters.

-To vet the intelligence for fairness and accuracy, FIRE will use standard reporting methods, including rigorous sourcing and exculpatory interviews with outlets and opportunities to comment.
+To vet the intelligence for fairness and accuracy, FIRE is using standard reporting methods, including rigorous sourcing and exculpatory interviews with outlets and opportunities to comment.
 The evaluation will also be updated frequently to reflect changes in an outlet's liability practices, particularly improvements.

 • To the general public: a list of evaluated outlets on FIRE's website—and the criteria by which they are evaluated